- Purchase Your Tickets Early

 - Expect considerable walking.
 Please wear comfortable walking shoes!
 No high heels are permitted at Graycliff due to already completed restoration.

 - Graycliff’s rooms are open for you to walk through with your guide.
 However, the hallways and doorways are narrow.
-Large or bulky items such as camera bags, bookbags, or oversized handbags present a hazard to our historic furnishings, collections and woodwork.
-We will ask that you lock these items in the trunk of your car before your tour.
+Large or bulky items such as camera bags, bookbags, or oversized handbags can bang about.
+We ask that you lock these items in the trunk of your car before your tour.
 To protect the house, our staff reserves the right to check any oversized items at the front door.

 - Graycliff is a carry-in/carry–out facility.
 To encourage recycling and reduce odor from waste, we ask that you take you trash with you